Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 Plyometric pull-ups add a plyometric (jump training) aspect to the exercise, which helps to increase power, explosiveness, and speed.

-This exercise is advanced and requires a lot of upper body strength and control, as well as the ability to generate power.
+This exercise is advanced and requires a lot of upper body strength and control and the ability to generate power.
 It’s not recommended for beginners.

-No. Sets and Reps Pull ups For Beginner, Intermediate and advanced
+No. Sets and Reps Pull-ups For Beginner To Advanced

 For beginners, it is important to start with an appropriate level of difficulty and progress slowly.